dumebi/Udacity-CarND-LaneLines-P1/.ipynb_checkpoints/writeup_template-checkpoint.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 6 steps.
-    * First, I converted the images to grayscale
+My pipeline consisted of 5 steps.
+First, I converted the images to grayscale, then I ....
-    * Then I applied a gaussian blur to each image
-    * I applied [Canny Edge Detaction](https://en.wikipedia.org/wiki/Canny_edge_detector) which is used to detect edges in an image by marking where a color changes significantly to another; I've chosen a low_threshold of 50 and high_threshold of 150
-    * Next I limited the area in a polygon shape to where the lanes are, then applied [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform) to get an array containing endpoints of detected line segments

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...